 - (a) This Appendix presents a number of example uncertainty budgets in various fields of measurement.
 The examples are not intended as preferred or mandatory requirements.
 They are presented to illustrate the principles involved in uncertainty evaluation and to show how the common sources of uncertainty in the various fields can be analysed in practice.
-They are, however, believed to be realistic for the particular measurements described. - (b) These examples may also be used for the purpose of software validation.
+They are, however, believed to be realistic for the particular measurements described. - (b) An uncertainty budget is a statement of a measurement uncertainty, of the components of that measurement uncertainty, and of their calculation and combination.
+It should include the measurement model, estimates, and measurement uncertainties associated with the quantities in the measurement model, covariances, type of applied probability density functions, degrees of freedom, type of evaluation of measurement uncertainty, and any coverage factor.
+An uncertainty budget is not simply a summary table; it has to include all these factors.
+The example uncertainty budgets presented in this Appendix comply with this definition. - (c) These examples may also be used for the purpose of software validation.
 If an uncertainty budget has been prepared using a spreadsheet, the configuration of the spreadsheet can be verified by entering the same values and comparing the output of the spreadsheet with the results shown in the examples.

-K1 Calibration of a 10 kΩ resistor by voltage intercomparison
+K1 Calibration of a 10 $k\Omega$ resistor by voltage intercomparison

 K1.1 A high-resolution digital voltmeter is used to measure the voltages developed across a standard resistor and an unknown resistor of the same nominal value as the standard, when the series-connected resistors are supplied from a constant current dc source.
-Both resistors are immersed in a temperature controlled oil bath maintained at 20.0°C. The value of the unknown resistor, $R_X$ , is given by
+Both resistors are immersed in a temperature-controlled oil bath maintained at $20.0 \,^{\circ}$ C. The value of the unknown resistor, R_X , is given by δR_D = Drift in R_S since the previous calibration,